 Scientists have a certain reputation.
-Whenever you hear someone say they are a scientist you automatically stand a little taller – begin to grapple for that vocabulary your high school English teacher made you memorise, all in the effort to impress upon them that you can keep up with their intellect.
-But sometimes (on rare occasions), they show us that they are indeed human, and (the horror!) do make mistakes.
+Whenever you hear someone say they are a scientist, you automatically stand a little taller.
+Begin to grapple for that vocabulary your high school English teacher made you memorise, all in the effort to impress them that you can keep up with their intellect.
+But sometimes (on rare occasions), they show us that they are indeed human and they do make mistakes.
 Here are six truly entertaining ones.

 1. The accidental end of the oldest clam

 In 2006 scientists discovered the oldest living creature on earth: a clam (an ocean quahog if you want to get really technical), dated to be 507 years old.
 To put that into perspective, the United States of America weren’t founded for a further 250 years.
 The kicker is, whilst trying to figure out how old the clam was, they pried the poor thing open – and in the process killed it.
 It survived both world wars, and countless other calamities, only to be murdered by a bunch of overzealous scientists.

 A lovely thought, we know.
 But the horrors didn’t end there, oh no!
 In 2014, due to issues with safety measures and an inability to tell the difference between waiting 24 and 48 hours before handling anthrax – 75 scientists were exposed to it.
 For those of you who don’t know, anthrax exposure can lead to pneumonia.
 Also, the toxins released by the bacteria have recently been linked to heart and liver failure.